 Here at DogStuff® we use only the best materials, and a variety of designs to give our customers the widest choice on the market.
 We offer a wide range

 Energy Requirements Of Puppies

-Providing the correct amount of food to meet the energy requirements of a puppy is important to help ensure a healthy growth rate and avoid underweight or overweight puppies.
+Providing the correct amount of puppy food to meet the energy requirements of such an early life stage, is important to help ensure a healthy growth rate and avoid underweight or overweight puppies.

 Energy requirements of a puppy

 Currently, the equation below, as set out in the National Research Council (NRC, 20061), is widely used for estimating the energy requirements of puppies: